belingud/yaicli/README.md

 # YAICLI - Your AI Command Line Interface

-YAICLI is a powerful command-line AI assistant tool that enables you to interact with Large Language Models (LLMs) through your terminal.
+YAICLI is a powerful command-line AI assistant tool that enables you to interact with Large Language Models (LLMs) like ChatGPT's gpt-4o through your terminal.
 It offers multiple operation modes for everyday conversations, generating and executing shell commands, and one-shot quick queries.

+> [!WARNING]
+> This is a work in progress, some features could change or be removed in the future.

 ## Features